 The brain is an amazingly complex organ: a tiny piece of brain the size of a grain of sand may contain around 100,000 neurons with over one billion connections!
 The brain weighs just 2% of the body mass, yet it uses over 20% of the energy the body generates.
 Neurons which lack energy are unable to perform vital functions such as signal conduction and neurotransmitter synthesis.
 Therefore, if neurons run out of energy, mental dysfunction ensues.
 Chronic stress directly contributes to cellular dysfunction to the point where neurons may actually die off, with actual brain shrinkage demonstrated in more severe cases of mental health disorders.
 Stress also increases neurological inflammation and oxidative stress, both factors that can also cause disturbances in neurobiology.

 The stress response system

 Understanding the body’s responses to stress is crucial to the effective treatment of anxiety, depression and even schizophrenia.
 Stress response systems include more than our hypothalamus, pituitary and adrenal glands.
-It also involves our limbic brain and cortisol resistance and its role in adrenal exhaustion, uncontrolled inflammation and mental health symptomology.
+It also involves our limbic brain and cortisol resistance and its role in adrenal exhaustion, uncontrolled inflammation, immune imbalances and mental health symptomology.

 Doctors William Philpott and Dwight Kalita outlined the links between foods and other substances and mental health.
 They provide examples of how sugar can trigger schizophrenia.
 Environmental toxins and chemically contaminated foods place incredible strains on our body, not in the least on the brain.